azizbecha/shibhouse/README.md

 `NOTE` The project is divided into 2 parts which are:
 - Pixie: Which is the Next.JS frontend.
 Here are the <a href="https://github.com/azizbecha/shibhouse/blob/main/pixie/README.md">docs</a>.
 - Poppy: Which is the React Native app.
 Here are the <a href="https://github.com/azizbecha/shibhouse/blob/main/poppy/README.md">docs</a>.
+- Rina: Which is the Electron Wrapper.
+Here are the <a href="https://github.com/azizbecha/shibhouse/blob/main/rina/README.md">docs</a>.

 <!-- CONTRIBUTING -->
 ## Contributing